Calcium bicarbonate

 In the reverse process, dissolved carbon dioxide (CO2) in rainwater (H2O) reacts with limestone calcium carbonate (CaCO3) to form soluble calcium bicarbonate (Ca(HCO3)2).
 This soluble compound is then washed away with the rainwater.
-This form of weathering is called carbonation.
+This form of weathering is called carbonation and carbonatation.

 In medicine, calcium bicarbonate is sometimes administered intravenously to immediately correct the cardiac depressor effects of hyperkalemia by increasing calcium concentration in serum, and at the same time, correcting the acid usually present.